-Frozen Roster: A player is frozen to a team roster after August 1 for AA and AAA teams or July 1 for Major teams.
+Frozen Roster: A player is frozen to a team roster after July 10.
 AFTER THAT DATE, a player is frozen to the roster, may only make one move to another team, and cannot return to his/her original team.
 Players that are going to play in the same age division are required to play at the same or higher classification level.